tarek-98/Mical---html-css-only/README.md

 # Mical---html-css-only
-My first project with HTML &amp; CSS and it not responsive,
+My first project with HTML &amp; CSS and not a responsive web page.